mParticle/docs/src/pages/integrations/zendesk/event/index.md

 ## Prerequisites

-The Zendesk integration uses the [Sunshine Events API](https://developer.zendesk.com/rest_api/docs/sunshine/events_api#track-event-against-a-sunshine-profile) to track events against a Sunshine profile.
+The Zendesk integration uses the [Sunshine Events API](https://developer.zendesk.com/rest_api/docs/sunshine/events_api#track-event-against-a-sunshine-profile) which is currently part of an [Early Access Program](https://support.zendesk.com/hc/en-us/articles/360044235113) to track events against a Sunshine profile.
 You need to ensure your Sunshine plan is properly configured to use the integration by selecting Admin > Settings > Subscription at h<span>ttps://</span>**your-zendesk-subdomain**.zendesk.com/admin/billing/subscription.

 The following items are required: